VikramGaru/GasStationFinder/README.md

 2) Then open your browser and go to the following address: http://localhost:8080

 ### Writing/Running tests
-1) Tests are located in a directory called test. cd into the directory
+1) Tests are located in a directory called test.
+The directory has some predefined test cases, cd into the directory

-2) You can write your tests in the directory or include more cases in the testServer.js file
+2) You can write your tests in the directory or include more cases in the testServer.js file, after you are done writing tests use cd .. to get back to the root directory

 3) Run the following command from the terminal once you are done writing tests: $ npm test